 Skip to main content

-Best iftar spots during Ramadan in Amsterdam
+Best spots for iftar in Amsterdam

 Fasting until sundown, visiting family and plenty of prayer: it’s Ramadan once again.
 For most of the world's observing Muslims, this holy month means no eating or drinking between sunrise and sunset.
 But when it’s dark outside again, it’s time to break the fast with an iftar meal.
 Amsterdam is full of special restaurants where you can enjoy the iftar, from delicious Lebanese food to authentic Turkish kebabs.